Arsh1213/getting_started_with_javascript/Chapters/3_primitive_and_reference_types.md

 ### null

 __null__ is a special value that we assign to variables when our intention is to keep the memory allocated for the variable empty after it is declared.
 This is a perfectly defined behaviour for the interpreter to asses.
-The use cases for __null__ might not be apparent, but in the subsequent chapter you will encounter some examles where it's needed.
+The use cases for __null__ might not be apparent, but in the subsequent chapters you will encounter some examles where it's needed.

 ```javascript
 var empty_variable = null; // We deliberately want the variable to be empty.